-COURSE HANDBOOK 2020-2021
+COURSE HANDBOOK 2023-2024

 Welcome to Spectrum Community School!
 During your four years with us you will be able to take advantage of the wide variety of courses and programs that we offer at Spectrum.
 Academics, athletics, fine arts, careers, applied skills - there is something here for everyone.
 We look forward to your arrival in September!

-Bruce Bidney, Principal Amanda Chan and Jennifer Wignall, Vice-Principals

-IMPORTANT DATES FOR TRANSITION
+Bruce Bidney, Principal Heather Brown & Paul Ledet, Vice-Principals IMPORTANT DATES FOR TRANSITION

-During the Spring of 2020, the following timeline will be useful for Course Planning.
+During the Spring of 2022, the following timeline will be useful for Course Planning.
 The counsellors from Spectrum Community School will be meeting Grade 8 students to provide information to help ease transitions.
-Spectrum Counsellors are:

-• Celeste Bradshaw • Lise Tetrault • Paul Thomas • Jude Woodland
+Spectrum Counsellors are: • Celeste Bradshaw • Michelle Newman-Bennett • Paul Thomas • Jude Woodland March and April Spectrum counsellors will visit Colquitz, Glanford or Shoreline (if needed) for the course selection process with Grade 8s.
+Thursday, May 20 th District Orientation Day: Specifics TBD based on current Public Health Guidelines.
+Mid to late June First draft of 2022-23 timetables to students.
+Late-August or early September Newsletter will be emailed home to all parents with information about school start-up.

-SPECTRUM COMMUNITY SCHOOL

-"Promoting respect, responsibility and readiness for the lifelong learner."
+SPECTRUM COMMUNITY SCHOOL "Promoting respect, responsibility and readiness for the lifelong learner."